Elizabeth Hurley, 54, Wows In A Plunging Hot Pink Swimsuit

 A third commented by writing, “You never age, beautiful as ever.”

-“21 and holding,” another said alongside a shocked and a fire emoji.
+“21 and holding,” another said, alongside a shocked face and a fire emoji.

-The brand also revealed where the photo was taken, as it tagged the official account of the 5* hotel Ananda in the Himalayas, but didn’t confirm exactly when it was snapped.
+The brand tagged the official account of the 5-star hotel Ananda in the Himalayas as the location for the photo but didn’t confirm exactly when it was snapped.

-Elizabeth regularly serves as both model and designer for her brand and often poses in different swimsuits and bikinis from her line in photos shared to social media.
+Elizabeth regularly serves as both model and designer for her brand, and often poses in different swimsuits and bikinis from her line in photos shared to social media.

-Back in February, Elizabeth Hurley Beach’s account gave fans a peak at the star’s sunny vacation to the Maldives as she showed off her fit body in a strapless bright purple bikini while taking a walk in the ocean.
+Back in February, Elizabeth Hurley Beach’s account gave fans a peek at the star’s sunny vacation to the Maldives when she showed off her fit body in a strapless bright purple bikini while taking a walk in the ocean.